Code-Institute-Submissions/animal-quiz/README.md

 User Story | Requirements for User
 ------------ | -------------
-As a family, we want to take the quiz and compare our results. | A page at the end of the quiz displaying the amount of questions people have gotten correct and how well they did compared to others.
+As a family, we want to take the quiz and compare our results. | A page at the end of the quiz displaying the amount of questions people have answered correctly and how well they did compared to others.
 Maybe a high score list or a way to share results via email or social media.
 As someone without a computer, I want to take the quiz on my phone and still get all the same information. | A responsive, simple design is needed that will render well on phones.
 Making the text smaller and removing the images so that all the information can still be displayed properly.
 As someone who doesn't know much about animals, I want to learn some new things while taking this quiz. | Offer extra information as feedback every time a question is answered.
 And at the end of the quiz recommend they read the book *animalkind*, which will give them the chance to learn even more.
 As someone who isn't too tech-savvy, I still want to be able to take the quiz. | The quiz should be very straightforward, with minimal buttons and navigation menus.
 Simply the choices and a "Next" button should be enough.